Road Test

 Who exactly, I wondered, would want the stylistic attributes of a coupé-convertible along with the performance of a hot hatch?
 These two aspects of the car seemed to be aimed at different types of customer entirely.

 As philosophies go, I still think this one has some merit, but I must say I enjoyed the Turbo more than I thought I would.
-The engine is the same one also used in the CZT hatchback, which I didn't like much because I reckoned the brakes and suspension were struggling to keep up with the engine.
-In this case - perhaps because the CZC is presumably heavier - I thought the balance was better.
+The engine is the same one also used in the CZT hatchback, which I didn't like much because I reckoned the brakes and suspension were struggling to keep up with the power source.
+In this case - perhaps because the CZC is heavier - I thought the balance was better.

 There's a little bit of shaking and rattling when you have the roof down, but not as much as in some rivals.
 Whatever the position of the roof, the CZC Turbo is really quite good fun on country roads, with decent handling through the bends and enough punch to fire you along the straights in a most pleasant manner.